luisfarzati/crypto-pipeline/README.md

 crypto-pipeline
 ===============

-A platform for real-time ingestion and processing of cryptocurrency trading events based on TypeScript, Node.js and Redis.
+A platform for real-time ingestion and processing of cryptocurrency trading events, built with TypeScript, Node.js and Redis.

 Architecture
 ------------

-The architecture is a microservice architecture with 3 stages: Ingestion, Streaming and Consumers.
-The [terminology and concepts](https://www.ibm.com/developerworks/library/os-twitterstorm/#fig1) used was partially borrowed from [Apache Storm](https://storm.apache.org).
+The architecture is microservice-based and comprises 3 conceptual systems: Ingestion, Streaming and Consumption.
+The [terminology and concepts](https://www.ibm.com/developerworks/library/os-twitterstorm/#fig1) in this documentation were partially borrowed from [Apache Storm](https://storm.apache.org).

 ![Architecture Diagram](doc/architecture.png)